The Monte Carlo Show

-The Monte Carlo Show was a variety show produced in Monte Carlo and presented by Patrick Wayne.
+The Monte Carlo Show is a variety show that was produced in Monte Carlo and presented by Patrick Wayne.
 The show featured a French puppet sidekick Ploom the Caterpillar, created by puppeteer André Tahon.
 The show was taped live in Monaco and featured talent from around the world.
 The series was broadcast in the USA in 1980.

 International Broadcast

 In 1981, the series was broadcast in the UK by ITV, and in 1982, The Benny Hill Show did a parody called The Monte Carbolic Show.